Google Calendar MCP server

 Which events tomorrow have attendees who have not accepted the invitation?

-Take a look at the available times and create an event that is free on my work calendar.
+Take a look at the times provided and let me know which ones are open on my calendar.

 Troubleshooting